 When the SeaMonkey project took over development of the suite application from the Mozilla Foundation, all Mozilla logos had to be replaced with our own, new artwork.

 Early SeaMonkey nightlies as well as the SeaMonkey 1.0 Alpha release showed a placeholder logo and other artwork derived from that.
 This imagery, originally created by Chris Thomas, and other derived artwork was only being used to replace all Mozilla-branded artwork and, as already noted, as a placeholder for our real branding, which was found through community submissions.

 After months of submissions and selection processes, the SeaMonkey Council announced a new logo for its project and application.
 The project's initial call for logo submissions was answered with no fewer than 197 different proposals submitted by Mozilla and SeaMonkey community members.
 From those 197 logos, amongst which were many good options, the Council selected the new logo after many discussions and a long decision process.

 Above images show the SeaMonkey logo in different sizes, from 96px down to 16px.
-The SeaMonkey word and logo are registered as US trademarks by the Mozilla Foundation, and these logo images are also owned by the Mozilla Foundation (the SeaMonkey project at mozilla.org is legally represented by the Mozilla Foundation), but they are free to use for promotion of our project and application.
-Some versions of the logo and derived artwork are used in the mozilla.org CVS code repository and the final SeaMonkey application, and provided under the MPL/LGPL/GPL tri-license for that purpose.
+The SeaMonkey word and logo are registered as US trademarks by the SeaMonkey Association (SeaMonkey e.V.), and these logo images are also owned by the SeaMonkey Association (the SeaMonkey project is legally represented by the SeaMonkey Association), but they are free to use for promotion of our project and application.
+Some versions of the logo and derived artwork are used in the project code repository and the final SeaMonkey application, and provided under the Mozilla Public License 2.0 (MPL) for that purpose.